Azure-Samples/Build2025-LAB347/LabInstructions/Exercise-3.md

 **App Setup**
 - This App uses an Azure Storage Queue leveraging the [Web-Queue-Worker](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/web-queue-worker) architecture to generate AI summaries for new reviews using Webjobs as a background process.
-- Go to **#region publishreviewtoqueue** in **Exercise-1-IntegrateAOAI\devShopDNC\Controllers\ReviewController.cs** and view how a new review id is published to queue.
+- Go to [**#region publishreviewtoqueue**](../Exercise-3-WebjobWithLocalSLM/devShopDNC/Controllers/ReviewController.cs#L85) in **Exercise-3-WebjobWithLocalSLM\devShopDNC\Controllers\ReviewController.cs** and view how a new review id is published to queue.
-- Go to **#region localslmendpoint** in **Exercise-3-WebjobWithLocalSLM\ai-webjob-LocalSLM\Program.cs** and see how the local SLM endpoint is a localhost url.
+- Go to [**#region localslmendpoint**](../Exercise-3-WebjobWithLocalSLM/ai-webjob-LocalSLM/Program.cs#L177) in **Exercise-3-WebjobWithLocalSLM\ai-webjob-LocalSLM\Program.cs** and see how the local SLM endpoint is a localhost url.
-- Go to **#region localslmreceivemessagefromqueue** in **Exercise-3-WebjobWithLocalSLM\ai-webjob-LocalSLM\Program.cs** and view how the Webjob will pop a review item from the queue.
+- Go to [**#region localslmreceivemessagefromqueue**](../Exercise-3-WebjobWithLocalSLM/ai-webjob-LocalSLM/Program.cs#L114) in **Exercise-3-WebjobWithLocalSLM\ai-webjob-LocalSLM\Program.cs** and view how the Webjob will pop a review item from the queue.
-- Go to **#region loclslmopenaichatclient** in **Exercise-3-WebjobWithLocalSLM\ai-webjob-LocalSLM\Program.cs** and view how the Azure OpenAI chat client is used in the WebJob to generate an updated AI summary for the product based on prior summaries as well as a newly submitted review.
+- Go to [**#region loclslmopenaichatclient**](../Exercise-3-WebjobWithLocalSLM/ai-webjob-LocalSLM/Program.cs#L188) in **Exercise-3-WebjobWithLocalSLM\ai-webjob-LocalSLM\Program.cs** and view how the Azure OpenAI chat client is used in the WebJob to generate an updated AI summary for the product based on prior summaries as well as a newly submitted review.
 Even though the Lab uses the Azure OpenAI SDK, it is calling into the locally deployed Phi-4 SLM.

 **Azure Sign In**
 - If you have already signed in to Azure, you can skip this step and move to the "Deploy webapp..." section.